Hidar37/awesome-books-project/README.md

 # Awesome Book Store Project

 > This is a project that I and my coding partner have created using HTML,CSS and js.
-We have created its whole functionality with adding and removing books and
+We have created its whole functionality with adding and removing books and adding navigation.

 ## Built With